gonziilla/myretail/README.md

 1. The redsky service is internal.
 The solution assumes that it is "secure" since it could be deployed in a VPC that isn't available to the outside world.
 Since I can't pass credentials to it directly, I wrapped it in a service called product-name-service to simulate the security solution.
 Users cannot call this service directly.

 2. The product gateway service exposes APIs to allow for PUT and GET requests.
 Since it is the gateway, it makes the calls to the product-name-service.
 This service also directly persists data using a nosql database.
+Dummy data is written to the Mongodb instance during application startup.

 ## Project setup